 Evolution of genome-wide recombination rate is associated with evolution of double strand breaks

+Table X. DMC1 foci counts per cell summary

 In an attempt to localize the male-specific evolution of crossover number to steps of the meiotic pathway, we counted foci from a marker for double strand breaks (DSBs), DMC1, in prophase spermatocytes.
-DMC1 foci were scored from a total of 76 leptotene-stage and 75 zygotene-stage spermatocytes from juvenile mice (12 to 18 days) from three low-recombination strains (musculusKAZ , domesticusWSB , and domesticusG) and two high-recombination strains (musculusPWD and molossinusMSM).
+DMC1 foci were scored from a total of 76 – 76 leptotene-stage and 75 –75 zygotene-stage spermatocytes from juvenile mice (12 to 18 days) from three low-recombination strains (musculusKAZ , domesticusWSB , and domesticusG) and two high-recombination strains (musculusPWD and molossinusMSM).

-The high-recombination strains have significantly more DMC1 foci than the low-recombination strains in leptotene cells (t-test, p<someSmallNumber; one-way ANOVA, p = 0.00027).
-In contrast, the two strain groups do not differ in DMC1 foci counted in zygotene cells (later prophase)(t-test, p = 0.66; one-way-anova, p = 0.15After DSB formation, DSBs are repaired as either non-crossovers (NCO) or as crossovers (COs), with the vast majority being repaired as NCOs.
+The high-recombination strains have significantly more DMC1 foci than the low-recombination strains in leptotene cells (t-test, p<someSmallNumber – 0; one-way ANOVA, p = 0.00027 – 0.00027).
+In contrast, the two strain groups do not differ in DMC1 foci counted in zygotene cells (later prophase)(t-test, p = 0.66 – 0.66; one-way-anova, p = 0.15 – 0.15). ).

+After DSB formation, DSBs are repaired as either non-crossovers (NCO) or as crossovers (COs), with the vast majority being repaired as NCOs.
 Thus the ratio of CO:DSB is a partial indicator of the proportion of DSBs which are designated as COs.
-The ratios, calculated for DMC1 means from both stages, are not significantly different between the high and low strain groups (t-test, p = 0.94 and p = 0.11 for leptotene and zygotene ratios, respectively).
+The ratios, calculated for DMC1 means from both stages, are not significantly different between the high and low strain groups (t-test, p = 0.94 – 0.94 and p = 0.11 – 0.11 for leptotene and zygotene ratios, respectively).
 This comparison raises the possibility that the evolution of crossover number is primarily due to processes that precede the crossover/non-crossover decision.